 The analysis of the carbon intensity of streaming video presented in this piece is based on a range of sources and assumptions, calculated for 2019 or the latest year possible.

-- Carbon intensity of electricity: based on IEA country-level and global data, and 2030 scenario projections.
+- Carbon intensity of electricity: based on IEA country-level and global data.